DM Brand collaborations on Instagram

 No influencer or brand should start a brand collaboration without a contract, no matter how small the campaign is.

 If you don’t have a contract template, there are plenty of downloadable options to choose from.
 You can also contact a lawyer and create a customized contract.
-It might be an expensive cost upfront, but you can create a contract that can be edited and repurposed for different campaigns in the future.
+It might be a large cost upfront, but you can create a contract that can be edited and reused later.

 Collaborate effortlessly, save time and spend less